Ethan-Wong-SW/smart-lock-ctf-2025/README.md

 ./run.bat
 ```

-Modify the script to uncomment the specific test case you want to run (located at the end of the file):
+Modify the script to uncomment the specific test case you want to run (located at the end of the file) in `error_reproduction.py`:
 ```python
 try:
     # Run a specific test: